B. J. Tucker: Professional career

-2003 NFL Combine

 Dallas Cowboys

-Tucker was selected by the Dallas Cowboys in the sixth round (178th overall) of the 2003 NFL Draft, because of his track speed.
+Tucker was selected by the Dallas Cowboys in the sixth round (178th overall) of the 2003 NFL draft, because of his track speed.
 He was waived on August 17.

 New Orleans Saints

 On August 19, 2003, he was claimed off waivers by the New Orleans Saints and was later released on August 31.

 Oakland Raiders

 The Oakland Raiders signed him to their practice squad on September 4, 2003, but was later cut.

 Pittsburgh Steelers

 The Pittsburgh Steelers signed him to their practice squad on December 12, 2003.
 He was signed to the active roster on December 24.
 He was waived before the start of the season on May 20, 2004.

 Seattle Seahawks

 On February 1, 2005, he was signed as a free agent by the Seattle Seahawks and was allocated to the Amsterdam Admirals of NFL Europe.
 He had a strong showing there, including being named All-NFL Europe, tied for the league lead with 5 interceptions and helped his team win World Bowl XIII.
 He was released on September 4.